Why Correcting Your Exams is the Key to Better Grades

 Correcting past exams and assignments counts as studying.

 Practice exams can be done anytime and as often as you like.
-Quiz yourself on everything you’ve learned to date or just the last set of topics that have been discussed to make sure that you are ready to move on.
+Quiz yourself on everything you’ve learned to date, or just the last set of topics that have been discussed, to make sure that you are ready to move on.

 Practice tests are a fantastic starting point for creating a plan to gauge your use of upcoming study sessions.
 Correcting practice exams piggyback off this usefulness.
 Use this opportunity as a tool to create study guides.
 Use them to focus on questions you answered incorrectly or struggled with.